 Dhow Palace Hotel: Our full report

-Built around two central courtyards, the Dhow Palace Hotel is relatively small, though it does have a swimming pool, a pool table, and a table-football table.
+Built around two central courtyards, the Dhow Palace Hotel is relatively small, though it does have a central swimming pool, a pool table, and a table-football table.
 The pool is of a reasonable size and always has a few people lounging around it to cool off.
-Surroundeding it is a red-tiled floor and lovely stone seats molded out of the wall.
+Surrounding it is a red-tiled floor and lovely stone seats, one of which was occupied by the resident cat on our last visit.
 It is a great hotel for families and when we were last there, there were a number of families staying so the atmosphere was quite bustling and fun.
 To the side of the pool is a small games area with a pool table and a table-football table.
 This seems to be where most of the children hang out to compete against each other for championship titles!
 The adults can then relax to the side of this, where there is a lovely lounge area furnished with Zanzibari antiques.

 The rooms tower up on either side of these two courtyards, and are reached by two sets of stairs.
 Along the wide corridors are some fascinating pieces of furniture, including an antique gramophone, and even an old upright piano!